iansan5653/gas-ts-template/readme.md

 8. Optional: lint your code with `npm run lint` and/or auto-format your code with `npm run format`.
 Typically you will want to install the ESLint and/or Prettier extensions in your preferred code editor.
+9. Log in to Google Apps Script by running `npm run login`.
+Make sure to use the same account you used to make the Google Apps Script project.
-9. Compile the TypeScript files into a single JavaScript file and push it to Google Apps by running `npm run push`.
-Log in to Google if prompted.
+10. Compile the TypeScript files into a single JavaScript file and push it to Google Apps by running `npm run push`.
+Run this every time you make changes.
+    If you ever change the project configuration (ie, by adding new APIs), you will need to sync the `appsscript.json` file by running `npm run pull` before you run `npm run push`.

 ## Available Scripts